mantidproject/documents/Help/SingleCrystal/ALF Auto Alignment/ALF-Visualization.md

 IntegrateFlux(InputWorkspace = ws_van_flux, OutputWorkspace = ws_van_flux)
 print "- - - - - - - - - - - - - - - - - - - -"
 ```
 Here we are creating the Solid Angle & Flux workspaces needed for the normalization later on.
 The solid angle workspace is created by rebinning all events within the previously defined momentum range into a single bin (i.e. the total count in that range for that spectrum).
-The flux workspace is created by summing and integrating all spectra.
-You may want to tweak the bin size (0.005 in this case) depending on your momentum range.
+The flux workspace is created by summing and integrating all spectra per momentum range.
+You may want to tweak the bin size (0.005 in this case) depending on your min / max momentum.

 #### Step 2
 ```